J. C. Hallman: Say Anarcha: A Young Woman, a Devious Surgeon, and the Harrowing Birth of Modern Women's Health

 In 2017, NYC Mayor Bill de Blasio launched a commission to evaluate controversial monuments in the city, including the statue of controversial surgeon J. Marion Sims, in Central Park.
 During the 90 day evaluation period, Hallman's essay about the Sims monument, "Monumental Error," appeared on the cover of Harper's Magazine, and was published during the time the Public Design Commission held public forums for the evaluation of these monuments.
 The piece contributed to the greater, nationwide debate about the role of Confederate monuments.
 The article was distributed to the entire commission.
 The Sims statue was voted out by unanimous decision and removed in April 2018.

 Hallman is publishing a book about the young enslaved woman who was Sims's first experimental subject, Anarcha Westcott.
-He was prompted to explore her life after finding the first evidence of Westcott's existence that didn't come from Sims's own writings.
-Hallman was quoted in The Guardian about the removal of the statue, saying "It’s the first time, and hopefully not the last, that a statue in New York City was removed explicitly because of questions about the content of the monument."
+He was prompted to explore her life after finding the first evidence of Westcott's existence that did not come from Sims's own writings.
+Hallman was quoted in The Guardian about the removal of the statue, saying "It's the first time, and hopefully not the last, that a statue in New York City was removed explicitly because of questions about the content of the monument."

 After the statue's removal, Hallman published several op-eds detailing Sims's career as a spy in Paris, and shared the story of another controversial statue of Sims in Montgomery, Alabama.
 He published a piece with the African American Policy Forum about the lukewarm attention that medical organizations gave to the Sims legacy, despite Sims's impact on vaccine hesitancy in the African American community during the COVID-19 pandemic.